 2. Google Keep

-Google Keep is a great option because it meets all of the points I made above, plus it’s simple.
+Google Keep is a great note app because it meets all of the points I made above, plus it’s simple.
 And completely accessible.

-PRO: As part of the Google Suite, you can take notes on your browser or your phone via an app and it stays with you.
+- As part of the Google Suite, you can take meeting minutes or lecture notes on your browser or your smartphone via an app and it stays with you.

 Availability: All devices